ovh/sv2chisel/DEVNOTES.md

 #### URGENT
 - fix proper handling of [A -: W] ranges (off-by-one error)
+- enable snakeCase to camelCase conversion, controlled by a parameter
+- provide a project template
+  - files, stored in resource: build.sbt & project/build.properties
+  - repo structure: src/main/<resource|scala>, src/test/scala

-- add string legalization at emission:
+- review identifier legalization at emission:
   - scala keywords
-  - chisel keywords?
+  - chisel keywords

-- infer UInt for bundle fields (non-critical, harder because usage might be cross descriptions)
+- infer UInt for bundle fields (non-critical, harder because usage is cross descriptions)
 - fix behavior of emission with path relative to ~ (~ considered as standard name)
 - front-end: crash on unknown/illegal parameters (to help with syntax: do not assume they are applied when it runs)